Marconi-Lab/dsa_2024/README.md

 A. Image Classification with YOLOv8

 Here we shall utilize DSAIL-Porini images to obtain classification predictions and evaluate the model's performance.
 Luckily, the dataset authors have provided the images and classifications.
-Here we'll use YOLOv8-cls to obtain zero-shot predictions for Zebra, Impala, Waterbuck, Warthog, BushBuck and Other classes.
+Here we'll use YOLOv8-cls to obtain zero-shot predictions for Zebra, Impala and Other classes.
+We're only going to use images that have a single species of animal and the animals are detectable by YOLOv8-det.

 Steps
-1. Obtain 600 images from DSAIL-Porini, 100 for each class.
+1. Obtain 300 images from DSAIL-Porini, 100 for each class.
 2. Conduct and log ZeroShot Image Classification and performance [Open in Colab link]
 3. Annotate some images for FineTuning using [roboflow](https://app.roboflow.com/)
 4. Export dataset to [HuggingFace](https://huggingface.co/).